 A few weeks ago I received the relieving news that my master’s thesis from the University of Chicago finally passed after several years and several attempts.
 The approved version was actually a draft and needed some degree of editing for typos, grammar, and a few structural changes.
 After mulling it over for a while and getting some positive feedback I’ve decided to post the thesis here with a few explanations.

-Category Archives: Articles, Papers, and Publications
+Category: Articles, Papers, and Publications

 Update: Readers of this post may also be interested in my master’s thesis

 When I made my preliminary comments on the Conservative movement’s recent decisions regarding homosexuality, the best source available at the time were press releases and either superficial or inaccurate coverage in the mainstream media.
 Fortunately, Steven I. Weiss has graciously posted the text of the actual teshuva.
 At 55 pages including footnotes, it is not exactly a light read but it is an important read nonetheless, given the serious nature of the topic discussed, and when others comment without having read the actual text.
 If you are new to this site, you may find my post “Lonely Men of Faith” a helpful context.
 This post will focus specifically on the Conservative teshuva itself.

 Advisory: Normally YUTOPIA is a family blog, but given the topic of the post, some readers may feel uncomfortable with this discussion.

 In this season of teshuva leading up to the yamim nora’im religious discussions primarily focus on personal change.
 We look to change our practices, ideally becoming more committed to Torah.
 We seek to change our religious perspectives, hopefully reconnecting with the Divine.
 For Rambam, this process of change is not simply behavioral, but existential.
 As we acknowledge and renounce our transgressions we also take measures demonstrating that we have changed to the point where we “are no longer the same person who committed these actions” (Hilchot Teshuva 2:4).